-Bardee responds, "Accept this responsibility and you, with all your friends, will safely pass the blockade.
-The Clan Council can guarantee this."
+Bardee responds, “Accept this responsibility and you, with all of your friends, will safely pass the blockade.
+The Clan Council can guarantee this.”
 Anaire gasps when she realises what the Clan Council has in mind to do.
-Herbert takes Anaire's hand in his when he realises what he's not being told.
-He gives a slow nod, and accepts the silver ring Bardee places on his finger; along with the responsibility it represents.
+Herbert takes Anaire’s hand in his when he realises what he’s not being told.
+He gives a slow nod yes, then he accepts the silver ring Bardee places on his finger; along with the responsibility it represents.
 Four year old Gerald watches this without understanding it.

 By late June the preparations are nearly done.
 Over a dozen buses and trucks are gathered.
 The exteriors have been strengthened with steel plates.
-The engines are well tuned and all mechanical parts are in top condition.
-Together they'll carry over five hundred people while providing protection against small arms fire.
-The Foreigner's Quarter has one hundred and fifty residents left and the vehicles will carry about three hundred and fifty more Berant citizens with them: orphans of the Ber clan and now dependants of Herbert.
+The engines are well tuned, and all of the mechanical parts are in top condition.
+Together they’ll carry over five hundred people while providing protection against small arms fire.
+The Foreigner’s Quarter has one hundred and fifty residents left, and the vehicles will carry about three hundred and fifty more Berant citizens with them: orphans of the Ber clan and now dependants of Herbert.
 Dozens of Jeeps and light trucks are also prepared as battle wagons.
-One of the US citizens in the Foreigner's Quarter volunteers to leave his family and enter the embassy to ensure all is in readiness within.
-They choose July 4th, 1946, as the day to act.
+One of the US citizens in the Foreigner’s Quarter volunteers to leave his family to enter the embassy to ensure all is in readiness within.
+They choose July 4th, 1946 as the day to act.
 This has a great symbolic significance for the US people, the largest contingent there.

 A Way Out

 On the evening of July 3rd people start gathering in the warehouse being used to ready the buses and trucks.
-Each vehicle will have a US national at the front of it and they'll hold their passport up, ready to show them when needed.
-Each vehicle is driven by an adult trained to drive that specific vehicle and knows its capabilities very well.
+Each vehicle will have a US national at the front of it, and they’ll hold their passport up, ready to show them when needed.
+Each vehicle is driven by an adult trained to drive that specific vehicle, as they know its capabilities very well.
 The people spread out in the warehouse to get some sleep, if they can.

 At 9:15 a.m. all is ready, but five buses are still almost empty.
-The side door opens and a long line of people enter the building.
+The side door opens, and a long line of people enter the building.
 The adults speak to the children, many hug tight, and the children mount the last buses, filling them.
-All the adults stand there with weapons in hand.
+All of the adults stand there with weapons in hand.
 Some of the foreign born adults walk over to Herbert to ask about this.
 They arrive at the bus Herbert will ride in whilst Anaire drives it.
-He's helping Bardee's five children aboard.
-They're on the verge of tears, like many of these late arrivals.
-Just as the other foreigners arrive Bardee shakes Herbert's hand, and says, "Look after our orphans, brother.
-We must leave to open the door.
-Give us ten minutes head start."
-With tears in his eyes he turns and jogs towards the front door while he waves his arm above his head.
-The armed adults swarm aboard the combat vehicles while four open the front doors wide.
+He’s helping Bardee’s five children aboard.
+They’re on the verge of tears, like many of these late arrivals.
+Just as the other foreigners arrive Bardee shakes Herbert’s hand, and says, “Look after our orphans, brother.
+We’ll now leave to open the door.
+Give us ten minutes head start.”
+With tears in his eyes he turns, and jogs toward the front door while he waves his arm above his head.
+The armed adults swarm aboard the combat vehicles while four of them open the front doors wide.
 They jump aboard when the vehicles go by.
-The small convoy of makeshift combat vehicles leaves with their occupants shouting their clan battle cries.
+The small convoy of makeshift combat vehicles leaves with their occupants shouting their family and clan battle cries.

-Turning to the others, Herbert says, "They go to clear the Vultures from our path.
-Say your prayers for them while we drive, because we won't have time to mourn them today or go to their funerals."
+Turning to the others Herbert says, “They go to clear the Vultures from our path.
+Say your prayers for them while we drive, because we won’t have time to mourn them today, or to go to their funerals.”
 Shocked, they all look at him.
-One by one they turn away and walk back to the vehicles when they realise those fifty plus adults are giving their lives so this convoy may reach the embassy in safety.
+One by one they turn away, and walk back to the vehicles when they realise those fifty plus adults are giving their lives so this convoy may reach the embassy in safety.
 The price for their sacrifice being the safe conveyance of their children out of the danger zone.
-All the parents understand and relate to this action.
-Ten minutes later the convoy starts up and moves out while it follows the route previously decided upon and marked out on the road with cans of paint.
-Out the door, straight down the road, left, and four blocks to the main road through Berana, right, down the main road to the US Embassy, and right into the embassy gate to safety and a future away from the murderers in charge of Berant.
+All of the parents understand and relate to this action.
+Ten minutes later the convoy starts up, and moves out while it follows the route previously decided upon and marked out on the road with cans of paint.
+Out the door, straight down the road, left, and four blocks to the main road through Berana, right, down the main road to the US Embassy, then right into the embassy gate to safety, and a future away from the murderers who are now in charge of Berant.

 Working the Key

 Bardee leads fifteen vehicles, Jeeps and light trucks, out into the city.
-Twenty minutes after leaving the warehouse they're nearing the road block set up across it.
+Twenty minutes after leaving the warehouse they’re nearing the road block set up across it.
 When they approach it troops move out to cover them during a search of the vehicles.
 At that moment other nearby clan members throw satchel charges at the road block.
-When the charges land the troops turn towards the people near them.
+When the charges land the troops turn toward the people near them.
 Bardee and his people open fire.
 The troops turn back.
-The charges explode, destroying the road block and killing most of the troops at it.
+The charges explode to destroy the road block while killing most of the troops at it.

-Bardee and the clan members are quick to spread out at right angles to the main road, clearing troops away from the road and making a safe travel zone.
+Bardee and the clan members are quick to spread out at right angles to the main road while they clearing troops away from the road to make a safe travel zone.
 More troops arrive from nearby positions.
-They're pushed back one street on either side when the clan members charge them and inflict heavy losses.
-Ten minutes into the battle and over half the clan members are dead, but the vultures are four streets back from the main road and all can hear the buses and trucks approaching.
+They’re pushed back one street on either side when the clan members charge them, and inflict heavy losses on the troops.
+Ten minutes into the battle over half the clan members are dead, but the vultures are four streets back from the main road, and all can hear the buses and trucks approaching.
 Some leave off fighting to make sure the road is clear of debris and bodies so the buses and trucks have a smooth drive through it.

-Speeding down the main road the convoy can see the blockade has been cleared away and they've got a free run down the road.
+Speeding down the main road the convoy can see the blockade has been cleared away, and they’ve now got a free run down the road.
 The US Marines at the embassy gates can see the fighting and the approaching buses.
-They've been warned, and are quick to open the gates to let the buses in.
+They’ve been warned, and they’re quick to open the gates to let the buses in.
 The blockade is six blocks away from their gates.